Survey Finds Migraine Patients Largely Unaware of Newly Available CGRP Medications

 —Patients aware of these new medications ‘very likely’ to use them—

 PHILADELPHIA – August 9, 2018 – People living with migraine recently gained another significant tool to effectively manage their condition when the U.S. Food and Drug Administration approved the first treatment to target calcitonin-gene-related peptides (CGRP).
-However, only one-third of respondents of Migraine In America 2018, a national survey by Health Union, LLC of people impacted by the condition, are even aware of CGRP therapies.
+However, only one-third of respondents of Migraine In America 2018, a syndicated research study by Health Union, LLC of people impacted by the condition, are even aware of CGRP therapies.

 CGRPs are the first medication developed specifically for the preventive treatment of migraine.
 The first of these therapies was approved on May 17 of this year, and multiple pharmaceutical companies currently have their own versions in clinical development.